Shopping Center Construction in Oklahoma City, OK

 What should the owner expect at turnover?

-A closeout package that documents inspections, punch completion, warranty contacts, and any commissioning data tied to the original scope.
-The handoff should make the asset usable on day one without a follow-up phase of "missing information" requests from operations or the property manager.
+A closeout package that documents inspections, punch completion, warranty contacts, geotechnical compliance records for Oklahoma County or Canadian County subgrade requirements, and any commissioning data tied to the original scope.
+The handoff should make the asset usable on day one without a follow-up phase of missing information requests from operations or the property manager — including OGE account transfer documentation and OKC certificate of occupancy support.

-Does the team handle permitting and agency reviews?
+Does the team handle permitting and agency reviews for OKC projects?

 Yes — agency coordination is part of the delivery process.
-We route plan reviews, utility submittals, and inspection scheduling through a single point of contact so the owner is not chasing status updates between the design team and the field team.
+We route plan reviews through the OKC building department, coordinate utility submittals with OGE and Oklahoma Natural Gas, and schedule inspections through a single point of contact so the owner is not chasing status updates between the design team and the field team.
+For projects near Tinker AFB or state government facilities, we also manage the additional review layers those project types require.

 Shopping Center Construction Coverage Across Oklahoma City